• Skip to primary navigation

 Misconception No. 2 – A cooperative approach to decision-making is a bad thing.

-Women are often considered weak or indecisive when they include others in the decision making process.
+Women are often considered weak or indecisive when they include others in the decision-making process.

-However, research shows that men tend to look for holes or weaknesses in an arguments whereas women continually seek a creative solution—listening for ideas, adjusting their understanding of what is important, and asking for relevant details, according to the Harvard Business Review.
+However, research shows that men tend to look for holes or weaknesses in an argument whereas women continually seek a creative solution—listening for ideas, adjusting their understanding of what is important, and asking for relevant details, according to the Harvard Business Review.

 Women tend to strive to build relationships and are more aware of the challenges of balancing multiple stakeholders’ interests.